ben-arce-hdz/automation-challenge/README.md

 ```

 #### Remote Execution
-Open a Command Line and go to **docker** folder
+Open a Command Line and go to **docker** folder, and execute:
-Execute:
 ```
 docker-compose up
 ```
-that command will up Selenium Grid
+that command will up Selenium Grid.

-<br /> Execute the tests in Selenium Grid.

 ```java
 Command Line Execution